NeuronSphere/hmd-tmpl-modeler/docs/index.rst

 NeuronSphere Modeler Public Templates
 ===============================================================

-This repository contains the templates used in the `NeuronSphere Modeler <https://modeler.neuronsphere.io/>`_.
+`NeuronSphere Modeler <https://modeler.neuronsphere.io/>`_ is a polyglot data model collaboration platform.

-Instructions on how to extend the default templates for your specific requirements, execute them locally, and considerations for source control and usage in CI.
+You may take a portion of a *standard* or *extended* model and export it through templates to produce code, configuration, documentation, and more.

-* Build this documentation with the package *hmd-cli-bartleby* and the command *hmd bartleby pdf*
+This repository contains the templates used in the `NeuronSphere Modeler <https://modeler.neuronsphere.io/>`_, as well as tooling and convenience functions to allow creating and extending new template sets.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
    :caption: Contents
    :numbered: